oduameh/node-course/docs/Next/ogmios.md

 ```
 sudo systemctl enable ogmios.service
 ```
-Go open your `ogmios` dashoboard again in your browser and proudly observe the fruits of your labor.
+Go open your `ogmios` dashboard again in your browser and proudly observe the fruits of your labor.